 My name is Sharan, I have three grown-up children and I have worked for TDAS supporting women and children for over twenty years.
 For ten years my focus was mainly on the support of children and young people specifically.
 I then retrained and worked in the role of an Information and Advice Worker.
 For the past six years, I’ve worked as a Domestic Abuse Advisor based at the refuge.
 I enjoy my role as no two days are the same and it’s fulfilling when you see the positive journey the families make.
 There’s lots of thinking on your feet and problem solving, but all adds to the sense of satisfaction when the positive outcomes are achieved.

 TDAS Accommodation Team

 Donna - Accommodation Team Leader

 I have been working in domestic abuse for five years supporting women and children who are living in refuge.
 It is a job I thoroughly enjoy and there is no greater satisfaction than knowing you have empowered a woman to take control of her life and move forward.
 I have recently moved to Manchester from the south and am loving the new challenges that my new role brings.

 Zile - Move On Domestic Abuse Advisor

-Hi my name is Zile and I have been working for TDAS for the past three years as the Move On Domestic Abuse Advisor.
+Hi my name is Zile.
+I have been working for TDAS for the past three years as the Move On Domestic Abuse Advisor.
 I am a qualified Social Worker with twenty years experience working in the voluntary sector.
 I have experience working in the following areas of work: welfare rights, mental health, children of prisoners, carers, prison service and children with challenging and behavioural needs.

 I have vast knowledge and experience of working with Black and Minority Ethnic Communities, addressing issues around discrimination, stigma, oppression and challenging stereotypes.
 I am able to communicate in Urdu, Punjabi and English.